ampl/colab.ampl.com/docs/source/index.rst

     ``"gokestrel"`` to use the `kestrel <https://dev.ampl.com/solvers/kestrel.html>`_ driver; ``"highs"`` for the `HiGHS <https://highs.dev/>`_ solver;
     ``"coin"`` for the `COIN-OR <https://www.coin-or.org/>`_ solvers.
-    To use other commercial solvers without NEOS, your license needs to include the commercial solver.
+    To use other commercial solvers without NEOS, your license needs to include the commercial solver (e.g., an AMPL CE commercial solver trial).

 Main categories